TGAC/COPO-documentation/help/faq.rst

       <br>

-   * The |accept-reject-samples-button| button will be displayed on the web page.
+   * The |accept-reject-samples-navigation-button| button will be displayed on the web page.

    * The **accept/reject samples** web page will be displayed once the button is clicked.

+   * Alternatively, if you can navigate to the `Accept/Reject Samples' web page <https://copo-project.org/copo/dtol_submission/accept_reject_sample>`__ with an **Unauthorisation** error web page being displayed then, you are a sample manager.

 .. raw:: html

    <br>

-.. _accessing-accept-reject-samples-web-page:

 How can I accept or reject samples that users have submitted?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~